 Ryan Shortland: Born in Masterton but playing his junior footy in Coogee, Shortland made one appearance off the bench for the Storm in 2007 before linking with the

 Warriors.
 The centre scored three tries in five games for the Warriors during 2008, but made a switch to rugby union with Otago and then English club Newcastle.

 James Maloney: Tenacious goalkicking half Maloney played four games for eventual premiers Melbourne in 2009, but was still a relative unknown when he arrived at the Warriors in 2010.
 He scored 547 points in 75 games for the club and played a vital role in its charge to the 2011 Grand Final but, homesick for Sydney, he moved to the Roosters in 2013, achieving premiership success and Origin honours.
-Maloney then won a grand final at Cronulla in 2016 before being lured to Penrith this season.
+Maloney then won a grand final at Cronulla in 2016 before being lured to Penrith in 2018.

 Dane Nielsen: Recognised as a solid defensive centre, Nielsen played 78 games for Melbourne, featuring in the club’s 2009 and 2012 Grand Final wins and representing Queensland in three Origins in 2011-12.
 He joined the Warriors in 2013 and played 30 games for the club across two seasons.
 Nielsen has since had stints at St George Illawarra, Bradford and South Sydney.

 Todd Lowrie: Another highly-rated member of Melbourne’s 2012 grand final side, former Newcastle and Parramatta lock Lowrie played 64 games for the Storm before heading to the Warriors in 2013.
 The move lasted just one season, however, seeking a compassionate release to join the Broncos after 21 games in Warriors colours.